edani/ensime-emacs/README.md

 For best behaviour, the ENSIME server needs to be running the same version of scala that your project uses.
-The default version of scala is defined by `ensime-default-scala-version` but you can specify a per-project version by setting, e.g. `:scala-version "2.9.3"` in `.ensime`.
+The default version of scala is defined by `ensime-default-scala-version` but you can specify this per-project with `:scala-version "2.9.3"` in `.ensime`.

-Then simply `M-x ensime` and point it at your project config.
+Then simply `M-x ensime` and point it at your project config, which may download the latest ENSIME server for the specified version of scala.

-The first time you run this command (for incompatible versions of scala), it will download the relevant ENSIME server.
-If the download fails (or freezes emacs, which can happen behind some firewalls) then you can manually install the server following the instructions on [the ENSIME server github page](http://github.com/ensime/ensime-server#quick-start).
+If the download fails, install the developer version following the instructions on [the ENSIME server github page](http://github.com/ensime/ensime-server#quick-start).

 Once the server is available, wait for the analyzer to complete and enjoy editing with the ENSIME commands that are conveniently